FibGro/CO2_Emission_Project/README.md

 <!-- * [License](#license) -->

 ## General Information
-- This is ETL (extract, tranform and load)
+- This process involves ETL (Extract, Transform, Load).
-- Implement mendalion architecture inn the Data Lake Gen2 (Brown, Silver, Gold)
+- Implementing the medallion architecture in Data Lake Gen2 (Bronze, Silver, Gold layers).
-- Extract data from several sources into Brown layer of Data Lake Gen2
+- Extracting data from multiple sources into the Bronze layer of Data Lake Gen2.
-- Cleaning, and ensure integrity the dataset
+- Cleaning the dataset and ensuring its integrity.
-- Transform the dataset into delta format
+- Transforming the dataset into Delta format.
-- Create a snowflake data modelling
+- Creating a Snowflake data model.
-- Load into Silver layer
+- Loading transformed data into the Silver layer.
-- Aggragate the data and load into Gold Layer for for feeding the analysis
+- Aggregating the data and loading it into the Gold layer to support analysis.
-- Connect Databricks with Power BI
+- Connecting Databricks with Power BI.
-- Create a dashboard and report in Power BI to show insight
+- Creating dashboards and reports in Power BI to display insights.

 ## Dataset Information

 The dataset consists :
-- trasaction information of several accounts
+- Transaction information for multiple accounts.
-- currency conversion
+- Currency conversion data.
-- Code translation
+- Code translation information.

 ## Technologies Used
 - Azure databricks